ani1990/Open-Street-Map-Route-Planner/README.md

 # Open-Street-Map-Route-Planner
-A Route Planner designed using Open Street Maps.
-The project uses IO2D C++ Library for the map graphics rendering.
+A Route Planner designed using Open Street Maps[OSM](https://www.openstreetmap.de/).
+The project uses IO2D C++ Library for the map graphics rendering.A sample map is added to the project(map.png) for the visualization.

+**Brief Description of the Open Steet Map**
+The Open Street Map consists of three different kinds of major entities:
+**Node** : Most Basic element of an OSM.
+Each node is identified by an Id, its latitude and its longitude) **Way** :  Its an ordered List of Nodes that represents a feature in the map.
+This feature could be a road, or a boundary of a park
+           Each way has at least one 'tag' which denotes some information about the way.
+**Relation** : A relation is a combination of many different ways and nodes which has a specific importance on the map.
+               Eg. A route relation which lists the ways that form a major highway, cycle route, or bus route.

 ## Dependencies for Running Locally
 * cmake >= 3.11.3